Thane: TMC has managed to clean only 30 out of 212 public wells

-The corporation was expected to clean all 212 public wells by May, but has managed to clean just a handful
+The water crisis in Thane shows no signs of improvement, as of now.
+The Thane Municipal Corporation (TMC) was expected to clean all 212 public wells by May, but has managed to clean just a handful

 The water crisis in Thane shows no signs of improvement, as of now.
 Though the Thane Municipal Corporation (TMC) had planned to clean all the 212 public wells by May, it has managed to do only 30.
 The civic body is, however, confident that they can clean the remainder by the end of this week.

 A dirty well in Azad Nagar off GB Road